 We will source and interview executives from our network to explore both questions.
 Depending on the executive, some interviews are published in our interview library and some will be privately conducted by us internally.
-On average, we estimate ~70% will be private (not published to our library) and 30% will be published to all core and enterprise subscribers.

 We have a small internal coverage list of companies we're interested in across large and midcaps.
 We constantly add and remove companies from our coverage list throughout our research process.

 What we cover and when we cover certain companies depends on the availability of executives and the quality of insights we collect from our scuttlebutt.